danielgroves/danielgroves.net/src/development/_posts/2016-10-09-move-to-heroku.md

 ## SSL in Production

 Cost was a concern to me when switching to Heroku, and so I decided not to pay for an SSL certificate, but to use a Let’s Encrypt certificate instead.
 Whereas most certificate authorities will send an email to `admin@domain.com` to validate that the requester is the domain owner Let’s Encrypt works slightly differently.
-Instead of sending an email is uses [Automatic Certificate Management Environment (ACME)][] checks instead.
+Instead of sending an email is uses [Automatic Certificate Management Environment (ACME)][acme] checks instead.
 This is actually a good thing as the validation process is as simple as serving a file at a given URL.

 To generate our certificate we will need to make DNS changes, run Certbot, and modify our Heroku router to serve the file given to us by Certbot at the correct URL.
 To make this process as easy as possible we’re going to serve the ACME validation based on an environmental variable so that we can change the code for renewing the certificate in the future _without_ having to do a deployment.